Achievable logoAchievable logo

 Considerations

-You’ve learned several concepts related to making suitable investor recommendations throughout the Achievable material.
-In this unit, we’ll discuss the strategies, styles, and techniques used to create suitable investor portfolios.
+You’ve learned several concepts throughout the Achievable material about making suitable investor recommendations.
+This unit focuses on the strategies, styles, and techniques used to build suitable investor portfolios.

-This chapter will specifically focus on investment considerations, including:
+This chapter specifically focuses on investment considerations, including:

 • Diversification